Poisson boundary of group extensions: General facts about modules, Krull dimension of rings and Krull (Tushev) dimension of groups

 We recall that since the 1954 paper of Hall \cite{hall}, many results about finitely generated metabelian groups $G$ are proven by considering the commutator group $[G,G]$ as a $\mathbb{Z}[H]$ module, for $H=G/[G,G]$.
-The properties of finitely generated metabelian groups are thus closely related to that of finitely generated modules over polynomial rings in finitely many variables.
-In this section we formulate basic properties of such modules and related notions.
+The properties of finitely generated metabelian groups are thus closely related to that of finitely generated modules over Laurent polynomial rings in finitely many variables.
+In this section, we formulate basic properties of such modules and related notions.

-Given a ring $R$ and a group $G$, $R[G]$ denotes the group ring.
-The elements of this ring can be considered as finitely supported functions from $G$ to $R$ (with multiplication given by convolution).
-If $G=\mathbb{Z}^d$, then the elements of the group ring can be identified with Laurent polynomials; elements with support $\mathbb{Z}^+$ can be thus considered as polynomials in $d$ variables, and elements of $\mathbb{Z}^+$ as monomials.
+Given a ring $R$ and a group $G$, let $R[G]$ denote the group ring.
+The elements of this ring can be considered as finitely supported functions from $G$ to $R$.
+If $G=\mathbb{Z}^d$, then the elements of the group ring can be identified with Laurent polynomials; elements with support $(\mathbb{Z}^{+})^d$ can thus be considered as polynomials in $d$ variables, and elements of $(\mathbb{Z}^{+})^d$ as monomials.

 Given a finitely generated metabelian group $G$ and a short exact sequence